getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ## JavaScript Tooling

-When it comes to tooling in JavaScript for Mutation Testing, the by far most popular option is [Stryker](https://stryker-mutator.io/).
+When it comes to tooling in JavaScript for mutation testing, the by far most popular option is [Stryker](https://stryker-mutator.io/).
 Stryker is available for various languages, but for JS specifically it shines with support for all major test frameworks (with one unfortunate exception), support for per-test mutation coverage, chained mutants and even incremental mutation testing.

 The general idea of Stryker is that you specify your MT configuration in a config file and it takes care of everything else, just like a conventional test framework.
 Similarly, you'll also end up with a mutation test report coming in various flavours like terminal output of the mutation scores, JSON files with the results as well as a convenient HTML-based report which allows you to inspect all intricate details, like the created mutants and which mutants were (not) covered by which test.

-## Mutation Testing the Sentry JavaScript SDKs
+## Mutation-testing the Sentry JavaScript SDKs

 Now let's get down to business.
 Every year, Sentry celebrates "Hackweek", a one-week period where everyone in the company can escape their actual work obligations and work on whatever project or idea they feel passionate about.
 I've always wanted to give mutation testing a try in a production code base, so for this year, I decided to spend my Hackweek [experimenting](https://github.com/getsentry/sentry-javascript/pull/13439) with Stryker in the repo I work most in - Sentry's JavaScript SDKs.